 Registration for the Mammography program is by application.
 This course is designed to provide the education and clinical experience for post-primary practice in Mammography.
 Core topics include the mammogram technologist’s scope of practice, testing the quality of the equipment and film development, using the proper technique to position the breast and special procedures, digital mammography, and the Mammography Quality Standards Act (MQSA).
 Upon successful completion, students may be eligible to sit for the American Registry of Radiologic Technologist post-primary certification in Mammography.

 Students will be registered for the class on first-come first-serves basis depending on course availability.
 Email Donna Sullivan, email@example.com, or Rick Mastman, firstname.lastname@example.org, to apply and complete requirements for the course and to receive information.
-Classes should be paid for at the time of registration unless the student is applying for a scholarship.
 See the registration requirements below and collect required information prior to planning to register.